 Information for the public

-In this section you will find information for railway passengers such as train fares, train station car park charges; safety-related issues such as station platform gaps and crowding on trains; service disruption; and information about your train journey.
+In this section you’ll find information on train fares and train station car park charges, safety-related issues such as station platform gaps and crowding, changes or cancellation of services, and some general advice about your train journey.

-As the regulator of Britain's railways we are here to improve the safety, value and performance of railways, today and in the future.
+As the regulator of the UK's railways, we’re here to improve the safety, value and performance of railways, today and in the future.
 We also work to make sure that train companies provide the level of service that rail passengers are entitled to.

-We are not the regulator for passenger fares and we have no role in relation to penalty fares.
+We not the regulator for fares and have no role in relation to penalty fares.
 If you have concerns about the cost of your ticket, first contact the train operator.

 Prices at station car parks are not regulated.
-The decision to charge for car parking at a station and, if so, at what level is a commercial decision for the station operator, as it is for any other commercial car parking provider.
+The decision to charge for car parking at a station is a commercial decision for the station operator, as it is for any other commercial car parking provider.